maraoz/agents/README.md

 # agents
-Toolkit for easy management of AI agents
+Toolkit for easy management of personal AI agents